Criminal Justice Act 2003: Allocation and sending of offences

 The mode of trial provisions are amended to allow the court to be made aware of the defendant's previous convictions at the mode of trial stage (that is, when a magistrates' court decides whether certain offences are to be tried summarily before them or before a judge and jury at the Crown Court).
 The right to commit to the Crown Court for sentence (when a magistrates' court regards its own powers as insufficient) is abolished for cases when it has previously accepted jurisdiction.
 These provisions amend the previous position when a defendant whose bad prior record means that he is tried summarily and then sent elsewhere for sentence; the same type of court deals with both trial and sentence in ordinary cases.
-The provisions were introduced under section 41 and section 42 of Part 6 of the act.
+The provisions were introduced over section 41 and section 42 of Part 6 of the act.

 Prosecution appeals against case termination and evidence exclusion

 The prosecution are given, for the first time, the right to appeal decisions by judges in the Crown Court which either terminate the case or exclude evidence.
 The prosecution has historically had the right to appeal decisions in the magistrates' courts on grounds of error of law or unreasonableness, and the right under the Criminal Justice Act 1988 to appeal an "unduly lenient sentence".

 A "terminating ruling" is one which stops the case, or in the prosecution's view, so damages the prosecution case that the effect would be the same.
 Adverse evidentiary rulings on prosecution evidence can be appealed for certain serious offences before the start of the defence case.
 These appeals are "interlocutory", in that they occur during the middle of the trial and stops the trial pending the outcome of the appeal.
 They differ in this respect from a defendant's appeal which can only be heard after conviction.